Karin Jørgensen

-Karin Jørgensen née Rasmussen is a Danish former badminton player.
+Karin Jørgensen (née Rasmussen) was a Danish former badminton player.
 She won nine National Danish titles and five Nordic titles in addition to playing for the national team 28 times from 1961 to 1972.
-However, she is best known for her All England title successes with her sister Ulla Strand née Rasmussen.
+However, she was best known for her All England title successes with her sister Ulla Strand née Rasmussen.
 The pair won the doubles in 1964 and 1965.
+They also lost three finals in 1962, 1963 and 1966 against Judy Hashman who played either with another Dane, Tonny Holst-Christensen or with her own sister Sue Peard.